-How did the median bitcoin feerate evolve from 2013 to 2015?
+How did the median Bitcoin feerate evolve from 2013 to 2015?
 When were the feerate spikes in 2017?
-Visualising the bitcoin feerate distribution per block was on my todo list since I’ve started working on mempool.observer in mid 2017.
+Visualizing the Bitcoin feerate distribution per block was on my todo list since I’ve started working on the first version of my mempool.observer project in mid-2017.
 But acquiring the data wasn’t as easy as I first thought.

-In this post I describe my unsuccessful approaches and explain my final solution.
-I’ll go into beginner to intermediate technical stuff on bitcoin.
-I hope this post might help people who are just starting out on small bitcoin projects (i.e. me a few month ago).
+In this post, I describe my unsuccessful approaches and explain my final solution.
+I’ll go into beginner to intermediate technical stuff on Bitcoin.
+I hope this post might help people who are just starting out on small Bitcoin projects (i.e. me a few months ago).

 Querying feerate data over the RPC interface

 My first idea was to query each block over the Bitcoin Core RPC interface.
 The query getblock blockhash 2 returns the corresponding block with all its transactions as JSON.
-For the feerate distribution per block I’d need to iterate over each transaction and calculate its feerate.
-The feerate is specified as the transaction fee divided by the transaction vsize .
-The fee is the sum of all input amounts deducted by the sum of all output amounts .
+For the feerate distribution per block, I’d need to iterate over each transaction and calculate its feerate.
+The feerate is specified as the transaction fee divided by the transaction vsize $$(2)$$.
+The fee is the sum of all input amounts deducted by the sum of all output amounts $$(1)$$.

 Reading the raw .dat files

-I looked at multiple blk*.dat-file parsers to build an TXO-index for quicker lookups.
+I looked at multiple blk*.dat-file parsers to build a TXO-index for quicker lookups.
 This turned out to be a dead end.
 I wanted to automatically update the data every few hours on a small VPS, but the output of the index would probably have been more than a hundred gigabytes.
-This was no option for me.
+This was not an option for me.

 Google’s BigQuery Bitcoin Blockchain data set